SkySails/hangman/README.md

 ## Demo

 This repo is published using GitHub pages!
+Please visit the [online version](https://skysails.github.io/hangman/) for a demo of the project.

 ## Getting started